cswclui/katacoda-scenarios-1/mstran-006/intro.md

 ## What you'll be doing

 In this scenario you'll get the demonstration microservice up and running as a gRPC API.
+The demonstration microservice is called, *Seat Saver*.
+The purpose of *Seat Saver* is to allow customers to view, reserve and buy a seats in a given venue.
+(You worked a vesion of *Seat Saver* written under GraphQL in the previous scenario.)

-Then, once the microservice is running, you'll exercise the code to get a sense of how it works.
+Once the microservice is running, you'll exercise the code to get a sense of how it works.

 You'll be doing the following steps: